jkytoela/jkytoela/README.md

 **Hi there** 👋

-I work as a software developer in Helsinki, Finland.
+I'm a ~~professional googler~~ software developer 👨‍💻 who is mostly interested about open source, design systems & UI/UX.
+I have some experience in backend development, but frontend with React ecosystem is my jam. 🏄‍